retro-frame/common/README.md

   format.

 * `template/rf-doc.txt` contains the generic document template in text format.
-  As this template may be used for endeavors other then Retro-Frame, the FIGlet of the text "\<Retro-Endeavor\>" should be replaced by the name of the actual endeavor in FIGlet standard font.
+  As this template may be used for endeavors other than Retro-Frame, the FIGlet of the text "\<Retro-Endeavor\>" should be replaced by the name of the actual endeavor in FIGlet standard font.